|Monthly Tech-Tip |

 This recipe increases MgO at the expense of KNaO.
 Even though MgO levels are quite high, no loss of gloss has happened!
 The effect on lowering the thermal expansion is dramatic.

 With 10% added zircopax this produces a white of even lower thermal expansion.
 We have subjected various Plainsman P300 pieces (a difficult-to-fit-glazes-to body) to 300F:IceWater thermal shocking and there is no crazing.
+However that much zircon can induce crawling issues, we have found that 3% tin and 5% zirocpax is better.

 Ferro Frit 3249 can be substituted for Fusion F-69 (although F-69 is more reliable for ceramics).
 Likely any kaolin can be used.